SSSP Operations Handbook

 Duties of the Council Chair

-The Chair of the Council of Special Problems Division Chairpersons should stay in regular contact with the Division Chairpersons.
+The Chairperson of the Council of the Divisions should stay in regular contact with the Division Chairpersons.
 This should be done at least 2-3 times per year.

-In September, a letter should be sent to Division Chairpersons reminding the Division Chairpersons:
+In September, a letter should be sent to Division Chairpersons reminding them:

-• that the program is in development and they need to formalize it by January 31
+- that the program is in development and must be formalized by March 1

-• that three newsletters need to be sent to division members each year in order to keep the members informed and involved in the division
+- that up to three newsletters need to be sent to division members each year in order to keep the members informed and involved in the division